 6 Spooky Stories of Spirits Haunting Westchester

-Buckout Road in West Harrison is so steeped in terror, a film is being made about it.
+Buckout Road in West Harrison is so steeped in terror, they've made a film about it!
+Plus, other local legends.

 Westchester may be scary cool, but it’s also just plain scary.
 In fact, NYC’s backyard has a long and illustrious history when it comes to things that go bump in the night.
 What follows is a spirited dish of spirits to appease your Halloween palate.